dokeeffe/cine-moonlite/README.md

 # cine-moonlite

 A moonlite focuser clone for use with telephoto cine lenses.
-Based on 28BYJ-48 stepper and arduino
+Based on 28BYJ-48 stepper and arduino.
+This is used to focus a telephoto lens used for astronomical imaging.
+The focuser is compatible with INDI and ASCOM based systems.

 <img src="/resources/onlens.png" alt="parts" width="600"/>